koczkooliver/python_lab4_OliverKoczko/README.md

 Encapsulation and generalization made the process of using turtle much easier.
 It was a way to almost simplify future code by giving terms simple definitions.
 The main way that we did this in this lab was through the draw_blank.
 This helped me define what I wanted shapes to be like the squares, circles and polygons.
 This also helped me further by making one main single statement for each pumpkin, eyes, mouth and stars.
-Generalization a great difference with being able to change what the previous code was without affecting it or actually going back to change it.
-It helped me move pumpkin around on the graph and make them bigger or smaller.
+Generalization made a large difference with being able to change what the previous code was without affecting it or actually going back to change it.
+It helped me move pumpkins or other shapes around on the graph and made them bigger or smaller.